-So if you're planning your big day and wanting to reduce the waste, here are some manageable suggestions that I have come across to help plan a more environmentally friendly day :
+If you're planning your big day and wanting to reduce the waste, here are some manageable suggestions that we have come across to help plan a more environmentally friendly day :

 Stick to only whats needed.
 Cut out the Save the Dates, extra bits of paper and RSVP envelopes.
 Use recycled paper, email or set up a website.
 It's perfectly ok to ask guests to RSVP via email or text or phone call too.